pacman82/arrow-odbc-py/README.md

 Fill Apache Arrow arrays from ODBC data sources.
 This crate is build on top of the [`pyarrow`](https://pypi.org/project/arrow/) Python package and [`arrow-odbc`](https://crates.io/crates/arrow-odbc) Rust crate and enables you to read the data of an ODBC data source as sequence of Apache Arrow record batches.

+This package can also be used to insert data in Arrow record batches to database tables.

 This package has been designed to be easily deployable, so it provides a prebuild many linux wheel which is independent of the specific version of your Python interpreter and the specific Arrow Version you want to use.
 It will dynamically link against the ODBC driver manager provided by your system.

-Users looking for more features than just bulk fetching data from ODBC data sources in Python should also take a look at [`turbodbc`](https://github.com/blue-yonder/turbodbc) which has a helpful community and seen a lot of battle testing.
+Users looking for more features than just bulk fetching/inserting data from/into ODBC data sources in Python should also take a look at [`turbodbc`](https://github.com/blue-yonder/turbodbc) which has a helpful community and seen a lot of battle testing.
 This Python package is more narrow in Scope (which is a fancy way of saying it has less features), as it is only concerned with bulk fetching Arrow Arrays. `turbodbc` may be harder to install using `pip` though, due to it's reliance on C++ API and external dependencies like `boost`.

 ## About Arrow